Dog Bite Risks in Kansas City

 - Journal about your child’s injuries and overall health.
 A dog bite claim may take years to complete.
 It is especially important during the weeks right after the attack to keep track of the difficulties and struggles your child may experience.
 After some time has passed, keep at least a weekly log of your child’s health until the case is completed.

 - Contact the attorneys at Foster Wallace, LLC.
 The legal system is both complex and difficult to navigate for someone who is unfamiliar with it.
-The attorneys at Foster Wallace, LLC, will see your case to the end with your and your child’s best interests in mind.
+The dog bite attorneys at Foster Wallace, LLC, will see your case to the end with your and your child’s best interests in mind.
 We will fight for justice for your child.
 You could be entitled to compensation that includes payment of medical bills or emotional damage.

 - Keep all documents you receive or draft.
 Even if something seems minor at the time, it may be important to your case.
 It is critical that your attorneys have all the information available in order to properly present your case.